Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Existence of the Generalized Reversed Information Projection

 Recall that $\mathcal{E}_{\cF,\eta}$ is the the entropification-induced set $\left\{ e^{-\eta \loss_f} : f \in \cF \right\}$.
 In this section, we prove the existence of the generalized reversed information projection $\grip{\eta}$ of $\Pt$ onto $\convhull(\mathcal{E}_{\cF,\eta})$.
 Because $\cF$ and $\eta$ are fixed throughout, we adopt the notation $\mathcal{E} := \mathcal{E}_{\cF,\eta}$ and $\mathcal{C} := \convhull(\mathcal{E}_{\cF,\eta})$.

 Formally, we will show that there exists $q^*$ (not necessarily in $\mathcal{C}$) satisfying

-Let us rewrite the above in the language of information geometry.
+One might think that there is an easy proof by simply taking $q^*$ to lie in the closure of $\mathcal{C}$ under some appropriate topology, but it is not evident what topology to take.
+For example, even in the simple case with $\eta=1$ and $\ell_f$ is the log-loss so that $\mathcal{E}$ and $\mathcal{C}$ are sets of probability densities, it may happen that $q^*$ is a sub-density (integrating to less than 1) \citep{li1999estimation} so that it would not lie in the closure of any standard topology which we may impose on $\mathcal{C}$.
+We thus follow a different approach.
+We first rewrite the above in the language of information geometry.
 To provide easier comparison to \cite{li1999estimation} we use the following modified $\KL$ notation here for a generalized KL divergence, which in particular makes the underlying distribution $P$ explicit:

 where $q_0$ and $q$ are nonnegative but neither need be a normalized probability density.
 Then the existence question above is equivalent to the existence of $q^*$ such that

 here, the only restriction on $q_0$ is that $\E_{Z \sim P} [ \log q_0 ]$ be finite.